gvwilson/thirdbit/src/fiction/in-heck/index.md

 Patient did its little skittering dance.
 "This one will show you the way."
 It scampered out of their hiding place.

-"Wait,"
-Dockety said as Gumption began to follow.
-It opened the hatch in its chest and pointed at a square black button.
-"This is this one's deactivation control," it explained.
-"This one would rather be switched off than become part of Central again."

 "Are we really going to be partners with that thing?"
 Gumption asked.